odpi/egeria-docs/site/docs/features/people-roles-organizations/overview.md

 ## Linking governance and security to roles

-Access to [resources](/concepts/resource) is controlled by identifying which user accounts can access which resources.
+Access to [digital resources](/concepts/digital-resource) is controlled by identifying which user accounts can access which resources.
 Typically, a *user group* is defined for collections of similar resources.
 The group contains the list of user accounts that are allowed to access the associated resources.

 This information is stored in a User Directory, such as LDAP and used by an *Access Control Manager*.
 The access control information is organized for efficient lookup of whether a particular user has access to a resource because they are named in the appropriate group.